TO: Town Council FOR: Council Meeting, April 16th, 2018

 - The UN military base was on a tributary that fed into a main River.
 Proper sanitation was not practiced.
 Outhouses were placed close to the tributary.
 The sewage was not properly controlled.

-- By 2017-18, ten thousand Haitians have died from the introduced cholera.
+- By 2017-18, ten thousand Haitians are dead from the introduced cholera.
 That does not include the numbers of people who became very sick but survived.
-The cholera spread to the adjacent Dominican Republic.
-20 Venezuelans who visited the Dominican Republic then carried the vibrio cholerae bacteria to Venezuela.
+The cholera spread to the adjacent Dominican Republic, and to Cuba.
+20 Venezuelans who visited the Dominican Republic then transported the vibrio cholerae bacteria to Venezuela.

 It will be interesting to know the DNA of the cholera from the water and herring eggs, French Creek and Qualicum Bay.
 From where did this local cholera originate?

 In general, transmission of cholera is rarely from person-to-person.
 It is typically introduced from the feces of an infected person.
-AS mentioned, some people are host to the bacteria without knowing (asymptomatic) – – the bacteria can still spread from their feces, too, if it becomes water-borne.
+As mentioned, some people are host to the bacteria without knowing (asymptomatic).

 As noted earlier, the BCCDC attributed human sewage as plausible cause of the recent norovirus outbreak.
 The CBC Report on the outbreak (URL),